tanandy/galaxie-clans/docs/_tuto_found_clan_ovh.md

 [Galaxie-Clans Documentation](README.md) / [Tutorials](_TUTO__.md)

-# Tutorial: Found a galaxie-clan on a Kimsufi server
+# Tutorial: Found a Galaxie Clan on a Kimsufi server

 This tutorial will guide you through installing a fresh clan instance on a Kimsufi server, from zero to all services enabled.